<img height="1" width="1" src="https://www.facebook.com/tr?id=414339248965737&amp;ev=PageView &amp;noscript=1">

 • Enhance patient experience: 20/20 Onsite seamlessly integrates with your clinical site and staff, ensuring patients receive top-quality care and improving patient retention.

-• Ability to adapt to your clinical trial: Our team will be by your side for the entire duration of the study.
+• Ability to adapt to your clinical trial: Our team will be by your side for the entire study duration.
 If additional sites or subjects are required – we are prepared to expand our resources to support the study’s success.

 Do not let eye exams hold back your clinical trial